markbaird/sendy-pencilblue/README.md

 # Sendy plugin for PencilBlue
-A PencilBlue plugin to create email campaigns in Sendy from articles
+A PencilBlue plugin to create Sendy email campaigns from articles